Esper Successor Athena

-Athena secured the cold steel bits to the ends of her fingers, as the woman plugged the machine into a power outlet under the desk.
+Athena clamped the cold steel bits to the ends of her fingers.
 Straightening her back and squaring her shoulders, Athena braced herself for an electrical shock, but the machine remained still and silent.
-As the woman continued to fiddle with the cables, Athena stared deep into the eyes of the man on the poster.
+As the woman pressed buttons feigning comprehension of her magical contraption, Athena stared deep into the eyes of the man on the poster.
 There was no mistaking him.
 She recalled the first time she’d ever heard of the Church of New Life.
 It was only a few years earlier when she caught the tail end of a news report about a wheelchair-bound entrepreneur, but he looked different back then; thinner and his slick black hair was a bushy mess.
 In his TV segment, he explained that he was collecting art from around the world and it was through discovering art from various cultures that he found his own spirituality.
 Her memories of the TV special concluded as the machine rumbled with a high-pitched buzz.

 “It works pretty much like a lie detector,” she explained.
 “First things first, we want to explore your emotional range and see how much PSI energy you give off.
 If you can, I want you to close your eyes and try to put yourself in a frustrating situation.
 You’re talking to someone but he or she doesn’t understand you.
 There’s a barrier, not one of language, but of understanding.
 Can you do that?”

 It was too easy.
 She closed her eyes and rested her hands on her lap, tightening her grip around an invisible magazine.
 She could feel her seat rumble up and down, the humming of the PSI machine became the growl of the city bus, and the frigid room became hot and dry.